httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 allowing it to support a population of clients with different evolving capabilities;
 this is particularly useful in support of transitioning away from weaker algorithms should the need arise (see {{algorithm-agility}}).
-Another use case for sending multiple checksums is for responses expected to reside in caches shared by users with different browsers.

 A recipient MAY ignore any or all of the representation-data-digests in a Digest field.
 This allows the recipient to choose which digest-algorithm(s) to use for